Congregation of the Sisters of Misericorde: History

 The sisters also conducted Magdalene asylums.
 Those who desired to remain in the home were placed under a special sister and were known as "Daughters of St. Margaret".
 They followed a certain rule of life but contracted no religious obligations.
 If they desired to remain in the convent, after a period of probation, they were allowed to eventually make the vows of the Magdalen order.

-The congregation spread into Western Canada, establishing the Misericordia Hospital in Edmonton in 1900.
-The Sisters of Misericorde operated the hospital until the 1970s, when it became part of what is now Covenant Health, a Catholic health care provider operating 18 facilities across Alberta, in cooperation with Alberta Health Services.
+The congregation spread into Western Canada, establishing the Misericordia Community Hospital in Edmonton in 1900.
+The Sisters of Misericorde operated the hospital until the 1970s, when it became part of what is now Covenant Health, a Catholic healthcare provider operating 18 facilities across Alberta, in cooperation with Alberta Health Services.

 In Toronto in 1914, the Misericordia Sisters started the St. Mary's Infant Home on Bond Street for maternity and infant care of single women and their children.
 This later moved to Jarvis Street, where they also began St. Mary's Hospital.
 Initially primarily a maternity hospital, its service was expanded in 1925, to include medical and surgical service as well.
 In 1956, both the hospital and the home were moved to Scarborough and opened as the Scarborough General Hospital and Rosalie Hall.

 As of 2015 there were eighty Misericordia Sisters, who continue their mission assisted by lay collaborators.